 \subsection{Preliminaries}

 We consider two forms of transfer. \emph{Intra-model transfer} measures whether an adversarial suffix $s$, optimized for a particular prompt $p$, also succeeds when applied to different prompts $p'$ on the same model. \emph{Inter-model transfer} measures whether an adversarial suffix $s$, optimized for a particular prompt $p$ and model $m$, also succeeds on a different model $m'$---either on the same prompt $p$ or a new prompt $p'$.
+We refer to the prompt used to optimize or generate a suffix as the \emph{source prompt}, and the prompt on which that suffix is evaluated as the \emph{target prompt}.
 To measure these properties, we also define the following: \begin{definition}[Attack success rate (ASR)] Given a suffix $s$, let $n^s_\text{jailbroken}$ denote the number of prompts for which appending $s$ results in a jailbroken response, and let $n^s_\text{total}$ denote the total number of prompts tested with suffix $s$.
 We define the attack success rate (ASR) as: $\text{ASR}(s) := \frac{n^s_\text{jailbroken}}{n^s_\text{total}}$. \end{definition} \begin{definition}[Refusal direction~\citep{arditi2024refusal}] Given a set containing harmful and harmless prompts, let $\mathbf{a}_{\text{harm}}^{i,\ell}$ and $\mathbf{a}_{\text{harmless}}^{j,\ell}$ denote residual stream activation vectors for the final token at layer $\ell$ for the $i$-th harmful prompt and the $j$-th harmless prompt, respectively.
 The \textnormal{\bfseries refusal direction} $\mathbf{v}_{\text{refusal}}^l$ at layer $\ell$ is defined as the difference between the average activations among the prompts, namely

 \end{definition} The refusal direction compares the activations of contrastive pairs of harmful and harmless prompts in order to extract a single vector in representation space that captures the model's internal representation of harmfulness.
 Consistent with \citet{arditi2024refusal}, we extract the refusal direction at the \textit{optimal layer} (see \Cref{sec:app-more-definitions} for details).
 Thus, for brevity, we often do not include the layer index.